songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 uid=1000 gid=3000 groups=2000
 ```

 The shown group ID of the user is 3000, from the field 'runAsGroup'.
-If the field would be empty the user would have 0 (root) and every process would be able to go with files which are owned by the root (0) group.
+If the field is empty the user would have 0 (root) and every process would be able to go with files that are owned by the root (0) group.

 Time to exit: